uikit/uikit-site/docs/pages/video.md

 <p class="uk-text-lead">Start playing videos as they are shown or enter the viewport.</p>

-The Video component offers two advanced functionalities for videos.
-First, it allows to pause a video whenever it's hidden with CSS and resume once it becomes visible again.
-In addition the video can also pause when it's not in the vieport and start playing when entering the viewport again.
+The Video component offers two advanced functions for videos.
+First, it allows to pause a video whenever it's hidden with CSS and resume playing once it becomes visible again.
+In addition the video can also pause when it's not in the viewport and start playing when entering the viewport.

 Second, it allows to mute YouTube and Vimeo videos which is often needed if they are used as a background of a section.

-For example the [Slideshow](slideshow.md#videos), [Lightbox](lightbox.md#content-sources) and [Cover](cover.md#video) components inherit and make use of both functionalities.
+For example the [Slideshow](slideshow.md#videos), [Lightbox](lightbox.md#content-sources) and [Cover](cover.md#video) components inherit and make use of both functions.

 ***